-Thanks to its recent refresh, the Chase Freedom Unlimited should offer most cardholders an impressive average rewards rate and an easy way to earn solid cash back on every purchase.
+The Chase Freedom Unlimited should offer most cardholders an impressive average rewards rate and an easy way to earn solid cash back on every purchase.
 What really sets the card apart is the ability to transfer rewards to other Chase Ultimate rewards credit cards.
-If you are looking for a good card to pair with other rewards cards to maximize rewards potential, the Freedom Unlimited is a great option.
+If you are looking for a good card to pair with other rewards cards to maximize rewards potential, the Freedom Unlimited could definitely be worth it.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.